 "It’s like shaking pepper out of a shaker.
 It’s that simple," writes gardener Mary Walton Upchurch of the seeds saved from dried poppy pods.
 Sow your own poppy seeds this fall, and reap the benefits year after year

-When temperatures cool (and a few weeks before it freezes), it’s time to plant daffodils.
-Gardener Mary Walton Upchurch tells us what she’s learned about growing these cheerful harbingers of spring and shares her favorite varieties too.
+When temperatures cool (and a few weeks before it freezes), it’s time to plant spring-blooming daffodils.
+Gardener Mary Walton Upchurch tells us what she’s learned about growing the early spring bloomers and shares her favorite varieties.

 In a love letter to daylilies, gardener Mary Walton Upchurch writes of her unusual approach to the prolific but fleeting blooms, which she grows as cut flowers for the house rather than as ornaments for the garden.

 Butterflies flock to buddleia’s fragrant blooms, but only the most conscientious gardener should consider planting this non-native invasive species.
 Mary Walton Upchurch explains how to keep it in check.